Navoda-BrightSparks/OAuth-2.0-framework-demostration/README.md

 How to Run

-Build the project using mvn clean install \n
+Build the project using mvn clean install<br />
-Run using mvn spring-boot:run \n
+Run using mvn spring-boot:run<br />
-The web application is accessible via localhost:9002
+The web application is accessible via localhost:9002<br />